avabellaw/bright-times/readme.md

 ### Test plan

-I have continually tested new features and repeatedly attempted to think of ways I can break them after implementation.
-I've especially tested responsiveness as a webpage must look great on all devices.
+I have continually tested new features and repeatedly thought of ways I could break them after implementation.
+I've paid close attentiong to testing responsiveness as a webpage must look great on all devices.

-The first part of manual testing will be testing the user stories.
-This ensures that the essential functionality works how it is intended for the user.
+The majority of the manual testing at the end of the project is through testing the user stories.
-I also worked off of user stories while developing the project.
-This means that testing them covers a large portion of the functionality behind the project.

 ### Testing user stories